 And the challenge those athletes will face, the challenge that you are likely facing today as you look to get faster, is that if you continue to focus or limit your speed training to just the glutes/hams, quads, and calves, you will be missing the training necessary that these other 4 torques demand for you to run faster because they each involve a completely a different set of muscles.
 See Figure 13.

-Furthermore, this first toque that is generated by your glutes/hams, the quads and calves needs to be offset by one or more of these other 4 torques.
+Furthermore, this first toque that is generated by your glutes and hamstrings, the quads and calves needs to be offset by one or more of these other 4 torques.
 See Figure 14.

 In other words, your body must produce some sort of torque in the opposite direction to counterbalance this torque, otherwise you will have a hard time running in a straight line.
 And if you don’t have the necessary strength in other muscles to counteract the powerful glutes/hams, you won’t be able to take full advantage of their powerful strength.